BENHAIMOUD/BENHAIMOUD/README.md

 #### I am Cloud & Software engineer
 I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and sharing my skills with others.
 Some technologies I enjoy working with include Java|Python, Angular, Spring and Cloud Computing and Machine Learning.
 My interest are learning languages, frameworks and do research in computer science...

-Skills: Java / Python / CSS / HTML / JavaScript /Angular / Spring / Spring boot / JUnit / DevOps Tools / Cloud Computing / Machine Learning
+Skills: Java / Python / CSS / HTML / JavaScript /Angular / Spring / Spring boot / JUnit / DevOps Tools / Cloud Computing / Machine Learning...

 - 🔭 I’m currently working on this page.